fmenezes/atlas-talk/data/atlascli-command-reference/atlas_clusters_create.md

       --biConnector                   Flag that enables BI Connector for Atlas on the deployment.
       --diskSizeGB float              Capacity, in gigabytes, of the host's root volume. (default 2) --enableTerminationProtection   Enables termination protection for your cluster.
 You can't delete a cluster with termination protection enabled.
   -f, --file string                   Path to an optional JSON configuration file that defines cluster settings.
 To learn more about cluster configuration files for the Atlas CLI, see https://dochub.mongodb.org/core/cluster-config-file-atlascli.
-To learn more about cluster configuration files for MongoCLI, see https://dochub.mongodb.org/core/mms-cluster-settings-file-mcli.
   -h, --help                          help for create
       --mdbVersion string             Major MongoDB version of the cluster. (default "7.0") -m, --members int                   Number of members in the replica set. (default 3)